NirmalShiroya/Stock-Analysis/README.md

 ## Overview

-The **S&P 500 Insights: Market Trends & Stock Analysis Dashboard** is an interactive tool designed to analyze and track the trends of S&P 500 stocks.
-This web application provides essential stock insights, technical indicators, and performance metrics, making it a valuable tool for traders, investors, and financial analysts.
+The **S&P 500 Insights: Market Trends & Stock Analysis Dashboard** is designed to analyze and track the trends of S&P 500 stocks.
+This dashboard provides essential stock insights, technical indicators, and performance metrics, making it a valuable for investors, and aspiring analysts.
 The dashboard is built using Python, Dash, and Plotly, and pulls real-time data from Yahoo Finance.

 ## Features